This Sax is Better

 My vision for this saxophone is to change the way we think of an entry level instrument.
 I want people to be able to buy this horn and not have to think they are going to need a step up instrument a few years later.
-If your budget is around $650 this can be your one and only main instrument no matter what level player you are.
+If your budget is under $1000 this can be your one and only main instrument no matter what level player you are.

 I’m going to be using this horn a lot here on my YouTube channel so there will be plenty of opportunites to see and hear it going forward.

 I’m so thrilled to finally be able to share the culmination of this long project with you, and I’m wishing all the best music and enjoyment to everyone who plays on it.